Resources

 The idea behind a window insulation kit is to create an airtight seal between your window and the interior of your home.
 The plastic film creates a trap for the air between your window and the film itself.

 These window plastic kits are easy to install.
 You cut the plastic to fit your window and use double-sided tape to adhere it across the entire pane.
-Then, using a hair dryer, you shrink wrap the plastic film to fit snugly across.
+Then, using a hair dryer, shrink-wrap the plastic film to fit snugly across.

 Theoretically, this is supposed to reduce cold or hot air that’s outside from entering your house through your windows.
 Some people refer to putting up a window insulation kit as “winterizing your windows” or “sealing your windows.”